-Written assignment 2 (Essay)(20%) in Week 9
+Written assignment 2 (Essay) (20%)

 Students will be required to write an essay about a business or economic topic in a scholarly way (max.
 3,000 words).
 Literature review, correct citation and referencing, appropriate paper structure and professional writing style are required.
-(LOs 1,2,3,6 and 7)
+(LOs 1,2 and 3)

-Coursework (presenting) (20%) in Week 9, 10, and 11
+Coursework (presenting) (20%)

 Students will practice the basic elements of presentation and the usage of body language using training techniques.
-(LOs 4 and8)
+(LOs 5 and 6)